Diffuser

 The toolkit

-The Diffuser is one of five.
+Diffuser is one of five.

 NeuroLayers is the operating system for different minds.
-The Diffuser handles the moment between a triggering message and your reply.
+Diffuser handles the moment between a triggering message and your reply.
 The other four work across the full range of how different minds think, decide, and move.

 Reframer